 The Oklahoma Civil Justice Council has published its 2014 evaluation of the Oklahoma Supreme Court and the Court of Civil Appeals.

-As was the case with the Supreme Court evaluation, this evaluation analyzes cases that can have an impact on the economic development and institutional life of the state and that involve liability creation and its expansion or restraint.
-The evaluations were conducted by the Judicial Evaluation Institute of Washington, D.C. and Sequoyah Information Systems.
-Two Hundred and Thirty-One cases were selected in the initial Oklahoma Court of Civil Appeals study.
+These evaluations analyze cases that have an impact on economic development and that either create, expand or reduce liability.
+The evaluations were conducted by the Judicial Evaluation Institute of Washington, D.C., and Sequoyah Information Systems.
 Each judge received a rating based on their individual position in each case.

 No. We hope to contribute to a more informed public discussion.
 In the past, citizens typically had little or no information on the records of their judges.
 Information they did have tended to be anecdotal and limited to a highly publicized case or two.
 This did not constitute a sound basis for assessing a judge's record.
 It also was unfair to the judges.
 Oklahoma citizens now will have reliable, empirical judicial ratings of their supreme court.

 No, we plan to update this study biennially.